Welcome to Sky High Girls Volleyball – 2013/2014

 Q. How much will uniforms cost?

-A. Your uniform costs are always the greatest during your first year with Sky High as we typically recycle uniforms from year to year.
+A. Your uniform costs are always the greatest during your first year with Sky High as we typically do not recycle uniforms from year to year.
 Only if the manufacturer phases something out do we replace the item the following year with something new.
-This year we have signed on with MIZUNO as our official outfitter.
-The estimated costs for all new Regional and 12U players is $185.00.
-The estimated costs for all new 13 – 18 JO teams is $315.00.
+The estimated cost for all new Regional and 12U players is $202.00.
+The estimated cost for all new 13 – 18 JO players is $312.00.

 Q. How will I know if my athlete was selected to compete with Sky High?